The Groovy Sound of Music

 The Groovy Sound of Music is an album by vibraphonist Gary Burton recorded in 1964 and released on the RCA label which features jazz interpretations of tunes from the Broadway musical The Sound of Music written by Richard Rodgers and Oscar Hammerstein II.

 Conception, Recording and Packaging

 The album was recorded at the request of RCA Records who, as part of their negotiations with composer Richard Rodgers for the Sound of Music movie soundtrack (also released in 1965), had promised to get artists on their roster to record songs from the musical.
 It was recorded in two sessions, one featuring Burton as part of a jazz sextet (as well as playing "Edelweiss" solo), and the other with a small orchestra arranged and conducted by Gary McFarland.

-Burton would later profess disappointment with the album, particularly with McFarland's uncharacteristically "conventional and uninspiring" arrangements.
-He was also embarrassed by the title and cover art that RCA chose for the project; after complaining to company executive Steve Sholes and threatening to leave the label, he was promised that he would henceforth be allowed more input in such matters.
+Burton would later profess disappointments with the album, particularly with McFarland's uncharacteristically "conventional and uninspiring" arrangements.
+He was also embarrassed by the title and cover art that RCA chose for the project; after complaining to the company executive Steve Sholes and threatening to leave the label, he was promised that he would henceforth be allowed more input in such matters.